MarcRodrigFelix/your-favorite-games/README.md

 If you want test out the models

     $ rake console or bundle exec rake console

-Can also use tux gem to test, run in console

-    $ tux

 ## Gems Used.
   * Sinatra, "~> 2.0"